tilek/about-me/my_goals_for_the_world.md

 DRAFT
 Everything below is my humble opinion.

-* - issues I could be interested working full-time on.
+* - issues I would be interested working on full-time.

 # Tier 1 Goals - Urgent